Some Sisters of Frida went to ENIL 2017 Freedom Drive, which brought together 300 Independent Living activists from 19 countries in Brussels.

 Chaired by Senior Programmer, Contemporary Culture and journalist Hannah Azieb Pool

 Eleanor Lisney is a campaigner, founder member, public speaker and director of Sisters of Frida.
 She is an access advisor, an aspiring creative practitioner and co founder of Culture Access CIC, which is about supporting access, bringing an inclusive edge intersectionally.
-Recently, Eleanor joined the TSIC Advisory Board and is working on a project with them for the London Funders.
+Recently, Eleanor joined the TSIC Advisory Board and was working on a project with them for the London Funders.
+She was also on the Disability Arts Online Board.
+Presently she is on the Board of Directors of EVR ( End Violence and Racism Against ESEA Communities) and on the Liberty (Festival) Advisory Group.

 She was born in Malaysia and has lived in Strasbourg, France and studied at Austin, Texas.
-She has written for Media Diversified and is passionate about embedding intersectionality in all her work.
-She has two grown up children.
+She has two grown up children and a grandson. https://linktr.ee/eleanorlisney

 Tumu Johnson is a mental health worker and group facilitator with experience of working in front line support services, research and community organising.
 She is currently studying for a Masters in Mental Health Studies whilst working in the NHS and also provides freelance training around mental health and wellbeing.